smithk1106/scriptpro/README.md

 A simple script language that can help you to do mouse and keyborad actions automaticly.
 You can use it to do some duplicate works or play some games automatically.
+How to use ScriptPro?
+Just to create a xxx.sps file and edit it.
+The snippets and context menu can help you.

 ## Features